itexperienceincacc/StockAnalysis/README.md

 #### How to Join This Project:

-To contribute to this project, please follow some useful tips on how to colloborate on open source projects on GitHub
+To contribute to this project, you will need to [`create a free GitHub account`](https://github.com/join "Join GitHub") if don't already have one.

+Once you have an account, go to the [`ITExperience/StockAnalysis repository`](https://github.com/itexperienceincacc/StockAnalysis "ITExperience Repo") and **_"FORK"_** the repository to your own GitHub account.
+Please follow the useful tips in the links below on how to **_"FORK"_** and colloborate on GitHub. **One thing to note** about the video guide, you can skip the  step of **_"CLONE"_** to your desktop since you can write your code and **_"COMMIT"_** all from Google Colab.

 - [`Documentation on how to colloborate on GitHub`](https://gist.github.com/MarcDiethelm/7303312 "How To GitHub - Documentation")
 - [`Short video on how to collaborate on GitHub`](https://www.youtube.com/watch?v=HbSjyU2vf6Y "How to GitHub - Video")

+The main Python script for this project is located [`here`](https://github.com/itexperienceincacc/StockAnalysis/blob/Development/StockMarketAnalysis.ipynb).
+It is a Google Colab notebook.
+Click the "Open in Colab" button, make your contributions/changes.
+When you are done making changes to the code, go to the File menu -> "Save a copy in Github".
+Then save to the **_"forked repository"_** on your GitHub account that you already created.
+Type up a few words describing the changes you are making to the code.

+**ENJOY PYTHON!**